edent/BMW-i-Remote/README.md

 * `maxFuel` is in Litres.
 * `heading` is in degrees.

-Valid `chargingStatus`es appear to be:
+Valid `chargingStatus` values appear to be:

 * `CHARGING`
 * `ERROR`